Home

 Running components from Python Applications

 Wasm components can also be invoked from Python applications.
-This walks through the tooling needed
+This walks through using tooling

 to call the app.wasm